cjacker/opensource-toolchain-ch32v/README.md

 ```

 At first, WCH-Link can also toggle DAP/RV mode by a button or software like WCH-LinkE, but due to the firmware size increased, it doesn't support dual mode anymore.
-MounRiver Studio also flash the corresponding firmware everytime when you toggle the mode of WCH-Link.
+MounRiver Studio also flash the corresponding firmware everytime when you toggle the mode of WCH-Link(without E).

 ## Update firmware of WCH-Link